mcharafeddinedev/mcharafeddinedev.github.io/projects.md

 - **Escape Control** (Unreal Engine 5) | Top-Down Sci-Fi Shooter: UI Widget Construction & Blueprinting, Programming Menus.
 - **Various Game Jams**: Rapid prototyping, new game mechanics experimentation, and small team collaborations.
 - **Backburner Projects**: Unfinished prototypes and game design documents.
 Exercises in level design and more for skill development.

 ---

+## Unnamed Project
+### **2D Renderer & Game Development with Odin & Sokol**
+**Platform:** No Engine - Windows/WebGL/MacOS | **Language:** Odin | **Status:** In Development

+This project is my deep dive into **engine-free 2D game development**, using the **Odin programming language** and **Sokol** for rendering.
+The foundation comes from **Randy.gg’s** 2D renderer, which provides a minimalist but powerful system for handling sprites, text, and basic transformations.
+My goal is to **understand, extend, and build on top of it** to create a game from scratch—without relying on traditional engines like Unity or Unreal.

+Right now, I’m focused on:
+- **Learning the inner workings of the 2D renderer** and how low-level graphics programming ties everything together.
+- **Expanding and modifying the framework** to better suit my game's development.
+- **Experimenting with gameplay mechanics**, input handling, and overall game structure.
+- **Keeping everything modular and efficient**, so it can scale well as a full project.

+Future Plans
+- Adding collision, physics, and animation from scratch.
+- Expanding the renderer’s capabilities with new visual effects.
+- Prototyping a small but polished 2D game inside this framework.
+- Optimizing rendering and performance for better efficiency.

+This is as much a learning experience as it is a passion project—building something without a game engine forces me to really understand and learn graphics programming, memory management, and game architecture at a lower level, and what kinds of processes go on behind the scenes in a game engine.
+The goal is to end up with a game project that not only plays well but is built with no engine and with full control over every system.

+  ---